Effective polarization in proton-induced $\alpha$ knockout reactions: SUMMARY

-In summary, we have demonstrated that an effective polarization of the residual nucleus is realized in the $^{120}{\rm Sn}(p,p\alpha){}^{116}{\rm Cd}_{2^+}$ reaction at 392~MeV.
+We have demonstrated that an effective polarization of the residual nucleus is realized in the $^{120}$Sn($p,p\alpha$)$^{116}$Cd$_{2^+}$ and $^{20}$Ne($p,p\alpha$)$^{16}$O$_{2^+}$ reaction at 392~MeV.
 The mechanism of this effective polarization is similar to that of the Maris effect but as a distinct feature, the effective polarization in the ($p,p\alpha$) processes has nothing to do with the spin degrees of freedom of the reacting particles.
-In other words, by just measuring the TDX with slightly varying the kinematics, a polarized residual nucleus, $^{116}$Cd in the $2_1^+$ state in this case, can be extracted.
-This may be a useful polarization technique based on a kinematically complete direct reaction.
+In other words, by just measuring the TDX with slightly varying kinematics, a polarized residual nucleus, $^{116}$Cd in the $2_1^+$ state in this case, can be extracted.
+This scenario is considered to be the same as for the residue in other spin states.
+This may be a useful polarization technique based on a kinematically complete direct reaction in both normal and inverse kinematics.